zakski/accrete-starform-stargen/README.md

 #### Accrete2 / Starform (C)

-This branch is actually the 3rd iteration of Brudicks code.
+This branch is actually the 3rd iteration of Burdick's code.
+The main changes between what is the first/second iteration and this seem to be its psuedorandom number routines and its lisp-style console output.

 ##### 1994 - Matt Burdick - Starform